 It is this extreme subtlety of course that makes wine such a wonderful thing.
 For the same reason that tiny changes can negatively impact wines, they can also benefit them immensely.
 No vintage is ever the same as any other.
 Even two rows of the same grapes in the same vineyard, just a few meters apart can impart widely different characteristics on a wine.

-The biggest dangers to wine are extreme temperatures and UV light (hence green glass for the more fragile red wines).
-A good home wine cooler protects your precious bottles from both of these scourges.
+Damage and breakdown caused by UV light is why you see the more fragile red wines bottled in dark green glass.
+A good home wine cellar protects your precious bottles from both of these scourges.

-Types of wine coolers
+Types of wine cellars

 Recent years have seen an explosion in demand for home wine cabinets, and manufacturers have responded with an ever-widening selection of models to suit any wine lover’s needs.
 From a single bottle chiller, up to cabinets that store hundreds of bottles, the range is immense.
 Finding the right model for your needs from such a huge selection can seem a daunting task.